 - The people who do the project as well as the participants get bored slowly, motivation declines.
 If nothing happens, the project will probably die slowly step by step.

 Step #3: BUT, the organizers don’t like to let the project die!
 So they try to make it more interesting for the audience (and actually also for themselves): Summer edition.
 Different location.
 New details here and there.
 Some surprises.
-Something that makes the event remain somewhat new. – Even thou the core concept remains the same.
+Something that makes the event/product remain somewhat new. – Even though the core concept remains the same.

 - add external motivation: Combine it with hanging out with friends.
 Get some monetary compensation.
 Use the cool new geek tool to do it.
 Basically add something interesting to increase the overall motivation level, so they can be happy again doing it.
 Or in other words: Find an excuse why they can keep doing it, even though it’s not so thrilling anymore.